 The R365 Payments Service is designed to save you time and money by streamlining the Payment Process from within R365.
 Once you create the Payment in R365, the R365 Payments Service does the rest!

-When the R365 Payments Service is enabled, a number of minor field label changes will occur in your R365 Database.
+When the R365 Payments Service is enabled, a number of minor field label changes will occur in your database.
 This is to assist in your usage of the R365 Payments Service and will not cause any issues with your existing data.

 - Check Runs - The Check Run is renamed to 'Payment Run' on the 'Vendor' menu, and 'Check' is replaced with 'Payment' where applicable on the Check Run screen itself

-- Bank Account Record - The 'R365 Payments Status' field appears on the Bank Account record to display the status for that Bank Account to be used with R365 Payments
+- Bank Account Record - The 'R365 Payments' sub-section will appear on the Bank Account record to display the setup status and the option to exclude the bank account from being used for R365 Payments

 Payments Process Flow

 The following is an example of the R365 Payments process flow as it would occur after the initial setup process was completed: